 Description of Project

-Our AFL 9s program encourages an active lifestyle, develops a range of skills, including leadership, teamwork, self-confidence, respect, tolerance, resilience, health and well-being, and promotes academic achievement.
-Our program provides Indian and Australian students with an opportunity to participate in the Australia-India bilateral relationship.
+Our AFL 9s program encourages an active lifestyle, develops a range of skills, including leadership, teamwork, self-confidence, respect, tolerance, resilience, health and well-being and promotes academic achievement.
+Our program provided Indian and Australian students with an opportunity to participate in the Australia-India bilateral relationship.